thomas-jakemeyn/thomas-jakemeyn.github.io/README.md

 # scrum-light
-[scrum-light](http://thomas-jakemeyn.github.io/) is a proof-of-concept of an electronic SCRUM board.
+[Scrum Light](http://thomas-jakemeyn.github.io/) is a proof-of-concept of an electronic SCRUM board.
 It is a frontend application only, there is no backend (and no persistence).

 The following technologies are used: